click on the menu below to navigate this site

 The Icelandic horse was bred from ponies and taken to Iceland by Norse settlers in the 9th and 10th centuries.
 The breed is mentioned in literature and historical records throughout Icelandic history.
 The first reference to a named horse appears in the 12th century.

-We rode the wee beasties to the Breioafjorour a fjord in the northwest region of Iceland.
-They seemed to be pleasant animals, but my horse did everything it could to grab a snack of grass at every opportunity.
-Well, who am I to stop a horse from eating its grass.
+We rode the wee beasties to the Breioafjorour, a fjord in the northwest region of Iceland.
+They seemed to be pleasant animals, though my horse did everything it could to grab a snack of grass at every opportunity.
+Well, who am I to stop a horse from eating its grass?

 BACK TO TOP